Advertisement

 Early treatment during the prodromal phase is associated with better responses to treatment and better outcomes.
 Addressing early symptoms of schizophrenia—such as problems socializing and depressed moods—can help prevent these symptoms from becoming more severe and leading to more advanced symptoms.

-Early treatment begins with early diagnosis—and this is where access to healthcare puts many Black Americans with schizophrenia at a disadvantage.
-Several studies have found that Black Americans are less likely to have seen a mental health professional prior to the diagnosis of their first episode of psychosis.
+Early treatment begins with early diagnosis—and this is where access to healthcare puts many Black people with schizophrenia at a disadvantage.
+Several studies have found that Black people in the U.S. are less likely to have seen a mental health professional prior to the diagnosis of their first episode of psychosis.
+This means they are less likely to be diagnosed and treated during the early prodromal phase.
+They are also more likely to be experiencing severe symptoms when they begin treatment.

-People experiencing poverty are also more likely to experience substance use disorders and traumatic events, such as violence, incarceration, and housing instability.
+People in poverty are also more likely to experience substance use disorders and traumatic events, such as violence, incarceration, and housing instability.
 Many people have these experiences during the prodromal phase.
 Any of these experiences can cause further delays in treatment and contribute to more severe symptoms.

 Getting access to care

-Disparities in care are important to recognize, and there are healthcare workers, organizations, and researchers who are working to improve access to healthcare for the people that need it most.
+Disparities in care are important to recognize, and there are healthcare workers, organizations, and researchers who are working to improve access to healthcare for the people who need it most.
 If you or a loved one is living with schizophrenia, remember that the condition can be treated.

 Because schizophrenia is a different experience for every person, your best source of information will be a healthcare provider.
 If you need to find a healthcare provider, our article Seeking Care as a Black American with Schizophrenia offers some strategies that may help you get started.